Networks-it-uc3m/Quditto/README.md

 ## Deployinq a digital twin of a QKD network

-### Using a preprovisionet set of virtual machines or virtualization containers
+### Using a preprovisioned set of virtual machines or virtualization containers

-To deploy a digital twin of a QKD network on a pre-deployed machine pool, the orchestrator device is required to be able to make ssh connections with the machines that will act as QKD nodes.
-These machines also need to count with Python 3.
+To deploy a digital twin of a QKD network on preprovisioned virtual machines (or virtualization containers), the orchestrator device is required to be able to make *ssh* connections with the machines or containers that will act as QKD nodes.
+These machines/containers also need to count with Python 3.

 The *quditto* orchestrator package has to be installed in the orchestrator device, along with the [OSM client Python package](https://osm.etsi.org/gitlab/osm/osmclient), although in the case of having a pre-deployed  machine pool, it will not be used (in future updates this prerequisite will be eliminated).
-Then, two files have to be written: the config.yaml file, and the inventory.yaml file.
-An example of these documents can be found in the [functional test](https://github.com/Networks-it-uc3m/QDTS/tree/main/functional_test) folder.
+Two YAML files must be specified to the *quditto orchestrator*: the *config.yaml file*, which describes the desired topology for the QKD network; and the *inventory.yaml* file, providing the details that are necessary to configure each virtual machine and transform it into a functional QKD node in the digital twin.

-The config.yaml file must contain:
+More concreteley, the config.yaml file must contain:

-- The service version (version 0.1.0 is, for now, the only version).
+- The service version (version 0.1.0 is, for now, the supported version).
 - The API used by the QKD nodes (currently only the [ETSI GS QKD 004 V2.1.1](https://www.etsi.org/deliver/etsi_gs/QKD/001_099/004/02.01.01_60/gs_qkd004v020101p.pdf) is supported).
 - The QKD protocol used to form the keys (0.1.0 version implements the E91 protocol).
 - The node names along with their IP addresses, and their neighbours.